 Teamwork is a necessary function of all businesses.
 Teams bring together a variety of people with their own unique talents and flaws.
 How can you effectively bring together a diverse group of people with different work and life experiences to work towards a common goal?
-While there are many different tactics that a company can implement not all methods works as effectively as others.
+While there are many different tactics that a company can implement not all methods work as effectively as others.

-A number of companies hope that cloud based technologies, content sharing platforms, and office functions will enable staff members to efficiently work as a team.
-The truth of it is, if you don’t have some basic principles in place that could be a more difficult task than you might think.
+A number of companies hope that cloud-based technologies, content sharing platforms, and office functions will enable staff members to efficiently work as a team.
+The truth of it is if you don’t have some basic principles in place that could be a more difficult task than you might think.

 In no particular order, the experts at Fremont College have gathered a few tips for better teamwork:

 In any relationship, communication is key.
 This is especially true in a team.
 Team members should clearly express their own thoughts and offer potential solutions to problems.
 Other team members should ask questions to better understand differing ideas or positions.

 It is crucial that all team members understand group goals and are committed to achieving them.
 One way to accomplish this is to agree upon a mission and purpose.
 This clarity will be reinforced with clear expectations for the team’s goals, accountability, work, and outcomes.

 The effective team must agree upon procedures for diagnosing, analyzing, improving, and resolving teamwork problems and conflicts.
 It is crucial that team members do not “pick sides” in disagreement, but instead work collaboratively towards the mutual resolution of any issues that arise.

 A team can provide a safe environment where individual team members are comfortable taking reasonable risks.
 Team members should not be punished for disagreeing.
 Instead, discuss differing opinions or ideas as a group.